Mt-kurade/BreadBoard-CPU/README.md

 The gates outside the multiplexer perform different logical operatiosn on A and B simultaneously.
 Their outputs are connected to the MUX, which selects one results accoridng to the control inputs (S0 and S1)

-Now, when the number of bits increase, there are more possible combinations and possible operations that can be done.
-Matching the resu t to the user input will remain the role of the MUX.
-However, for 4 bits, the value of S will range from 0 to 3 to account for different operations.